Somatic symptom disorder

 Somatic symptom disorder occurs when a person feels extreme anxiety about physical symptoms such as pain or fatigue.
 The person has intense thoughts, feelings, and behaviors related to the symptoms that interfere with daily life.

-A person with somatic symptom disorder (SSD) is not faking their symptoms.
+A person with somatic symptom disorder (SSD) is not faking his or her symptoms.
 The pain and other problems are real.
 They may be caused by a medical problem.
 Often, no physical cause can be found.
 But it's the extreme reaction and behaviors about the symptoms that are the main problem.

 Somatic symptom and related disorders; Somatization disorder; Somatiform disorders; Briquet syndrome; Illness anxiety disorder